dhirb/incognito-automator/README.md

 Older Python versions may work.

+## Disclaimer

+This script serves as a tool to assist in searching for best credit card sign up offers, it does not guarantee any successful search for offers, public or otherwise.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

 ## Acknowledgments